iftechfoundation/ifarchive-ifmap-py/README.md

 # ifmap.py -- the index generator tool for the IF Archive

-- Copyright 2017-18 by the Interactive Fiction Technology Foundation
+- Copyright 2017-19 by the Interactive Fiction Technology Foundation
 - Distributed under the MIT license
 - Created by Andrew Plotkin <erkyrath@eblong.com>

 This program has one core task: to look through all the files in the IF Archive, combine that with the contents of the Master-Index file, and generate all the index.html files in the indexes subdirectory.

 (The Master-Index file is created by sewing together all the Index files in all the directories of the Archive.
-A different script does that job.)
+That's done by the make-master-index.py script, also included in this repo.)

 ## Arguments